sameedshoaibb/aws-web-app/README.md

-# aws-web-app

-# AWS Three-Tier Architecture
+# AWS Three-Tier Web-app Architecture

 ## Overview
 Deploys a secure and scalable three-tier web architecture on AWS with a public ALB, private EC2 instances, and a private RDS database inside a custom VPC.